 Among the three routes, the Sonada – Chatakpur route is the shortest and also the most difficult to negotiate.
 We suggest you do not take this route unless your driver is well versed with it.
 Self-driving is not suggested through any of the three routes.
-If you are going to Chatakpur at the beginning of your tour, that is you are traveling from NJP or Bagdogra, you should be traveling to Dilaram first and then take an eastbound road to reach Bagora couple of kilometers ahead.
+If you are going to Chatakpur at the beginning of your tour, that is you are travelling from NJP or Bagdogra, you should be travelling to Dilaram first and then take an eastbound road to reach Bagora a couple of kilometres ahead.
 From Bagora an 11 km journey through the forest will take you to Chatakpur.
-Those traveling from other tourist destinations such as Darjeeling, Kalimpong or Sikkim, has to reach 3rd mile checkpost on the Peshok road.
+Those travelling from other tourist destinations such as Darjeeling, Kalimpong or Sikkim, have to reach the 3rd-mile check-post on Peshok road.
 From here take a southbound forest road and drive for about 10 km to reach the village.

 Where To Stay

-There is a forest bungalow in the ground at the bottom of the village.
-This used to be a popular place for tourist to stay.
-At the time of writing this in mid 2018, the forest accommodation is closed and is in a dilapidated condition.
+There is a forest bungalow on the ground at the bottom of the village.
+This used to be a popular place for tourists to stay.
+At the time of writing this in mid-2018, the forest accommodation is closed and is in a dilapidated condition.
 The only option for accommodation is to stay in one of the village homestays.
 Humro Home manages most of the homestays and offers the best rooms in the village.
-Humro is a nepali word meaning our.
+Humro is a Nepali word meaning us.
 There are multiple Humro Home accommodations which can be booked either through Humro Home website here, or through different other websites.
-We also can provide you booking at Humro Home.
+We also can provide you with a booking at Humro Home.

-Being a forest area, all accommodations in the village remains closed between 15th of June and 15th of September every year.
+Being a forest area, all accommodations in the village remains closed between the 15th of June and the 15th of September every year.
 During this time you are not allowed to visit Chatakpur.

 For further information and booking, fill the form below and our executives will get in touch with you to serve your requirements